08fdange/apple-forecast-app/README.md

 - Adding a switch for displaying temperatures in fahrenheit or celcius

+- Loading state for when the API is fetching data

 - Adding a user model, authentication and the ability for those users to save their forecast locations for quick access to updated forecasts

 - Adding additional UI updates